nir/jupylet/README.md

 ## Requirements

-*Jupylet* should run on **Python 3.6, 3.7, or 3.8** on Windows, Mac, and Linux.
+*Jupylet* should run on Python 3.6 and up on Windows, Mac, and Linux.
-At the moment *Jupylet* is not compatible with Python 3.9.

 ## How to Install and Run Jupylet